-Gopalakrishnan Soundarajan, 59, is the Chief Operating Officer of the Company and a member of our Board.
+Gopalakrishnan Soundarajan, 60, is the Chief Operating Officer of the Company and a member of our Board.
 Mr. Soundarajan is Managing Director, India at the Portfolio Advisor.
 Prior to this, Mr. Soundarajan was the Chief Investment Officer of ICICI Lombard, the largest private sector property and casualty insurance company in India.
 Mr. Soundarajan held the position of head of investments at ICICI Lombard from 2001 to 2018 and was a member of the investment committee.
-Mr. Soundarajan serves on the boards of directors of FIH Private, FIH Mauritius and Primary Real Estate Investment Fund.
+Mr. Soundarajan serves on the boards of directors of FIH Private, FIH Mauritius, Primary Real Estate Investment Fund and a number of Fairfax companies, including Bangalore International Airport Limited and Anchorage Infrastructure Investments Holdings Limited.
 Mr. Soundarajan has a Bachelor of Commerce degree from the University of Madras, is a member of the Institute of Chartered Accountants of India and is a Qualified Chartered Financial Analyst and Member of the CFA Institute in the United States.
 Mr. Soundarajan is a resident of Toronto, Ontario, Canada.

-Meetings Attended in 2021
+Meetings Attended in 2022 5 of 5 BD